GoogleCloudPlatform/jenkernetes/README.md

 ## Install Jenkins Slaves (see setups/slave/README.md for more detail)

- This line creates a replacation controller using the slave image created in one of the examples.
+ This line creates a replication controller using the slave image created in one of the examples.

 * `kubectl create -f examples/python_slave/basic-config-rc.json`